mourendxu/TD-OpenCV3TOP/README.md

 13. Done.

 ### Build Instructions for CV3 FaceDetect TOP
 #### Mac OSX
-*You will need to make the following modifications to the xcode project you downloaded from our repos.*
+*You will need to make the following modifications to the xcode project that you've downloaded from our repos.*

 At this point, you should have a binary build of the OpenCV library of your choice on your local hard drive. *opencv_install_dir* from here and on will be used to refer to this location.

 1. Add/Modify Framework reference to opencv library.
     1. If you are using our xcode project, which is recommended, you will need to first delete the existing reference to OpenCV world dylib.
-    2. Navigate to **General -> Linked Frameworks and Libraries**. *If you don't know how to get to this panel, please ask Google*
+    2. Then navigate to **General -> Linked Frameworks and Libraries**. *If you don't know how to get to this panel, please ask Google*
     3. Use Finder and navigate to your OpenCV install directory, under *lib*, there should be several world libraries.
 Two of them will be aliases or symlinks to the actual build.
     4. Then from Finder, Drag and Drop (DO NOT use the plus sign, this will dereference the alias) the alias with only the major and minor version, i.e. *libopencv_world.3.4.dylib*.
 This ﬁle will be needed for linking and packaging.

-2. Add Search Paths for Headers and Libraries
+2. Add/Modify Search Paths for Headers and Libraries
     1. Navigate to **Build Settings -> Search Paths**. *Again, if you don't know how to get to this panel, please ask Google*
     2. Add *opencv_install_dir/include* to **Header Search Paths**
     3. Add *opencv_install_dir/lib* to **Library Search Paths**
     4. MAKE SURE you have added paths to both the Debug and Release schemes/profiles.
 You can check this by clicking on the triangle next to **Header Search Paths** and **Library Search Paths**

-3.
+3. Add/Modify Copy Bundle Resources
+    1. Navigate to **Build Phases -> Copy Bundle Resources**
+    2. If there is already an item in this phase, remove it.
+    3. Click the plus sign, and add from Frameworks, the major and minor named opencv lib, i.e. libopencv_world.3.4.dylib, that was added in Step 1.

+4. Build.
+Choose Build For Proﬁling, this will build the Release version of the plugin.

+*The following steps are only necessary if you are using an OpenCV library that's below or above 3.4.*
+5. Once the build is successful and complete, by default, the compiled *.plugin will be saved in a temporary directory.
+Please follow [these instructions](https://docs.derivative.ca/Experimental:Custom_Operators#Building_on_macOS_using_XCode) from Derivative to get at your plugin.
+Alternatively, you can also set your *File -> Project Settings -> Per-User Project Settings -> Advanced -> Build Location* to Custom and Relative to Workspace.
+This will put all your builds relative to your xcode project.

+6. Once you have access to the compiled plugin, you need to open **Terminal** and run the following command on your plugin. *Make sure you are in the same directory as your plugin*
+    1. *otool -L plugin_name.plugin/Contents/MacOS/executable_name*.
+Make sure you replace the plug_name and executable names accordingly. *\*Tip, use tab to auto-complete your path and file names.
+Google tab auto complete if in doubt*
+    2. In the output, look for the @loader_path string, speciﬁcally the library name(without the path) it is pointing to.

+7. Add/Modify in Run Script Phase.
+The purpose of this step is to modify the executable to use the dylib that was copied into the plugin bundle during the Copy Resources phase.
+This way, you do not need to install Opencv in an expected path, it will also help with confusions caused by different versions, as homebrew is not very fond of different versions.
+    1. Go to Build Phase, Add the Run Script phase.
+If you are using the Xcode project we have provided, you will just need to modify the shell script, this step can be skipped.
+    2. Add/Modify in the following shell script (There are ONLY two lines.
+NOTE THE LINE BREAKS!
+Make sure DYLIB in the shell script is set to the same lib name you got from Step 6.
+Name ONLY, no paths, as the path will be added for you by the script.

+    ````
+    export DYLIB=libopencv_world.3.4.dylib
+    install_name_tool -change @rpath/$DYLIB @loader_path/../ Resources/$DYLIB “$TARGET_BUILD_DIR/$TARGET_NAME.plugin/ Contents/MacOS/$PRODUCT_NAME”
+    ````